angel-dart/angel/README.md

 # Angel Configuration
-YAML configuration loader for Angel.
+Isomorphic YAML configuration loader for Angel.

 # About
 Any web app needs different configuration for development and production.
 This plugin will search